A Small Disclaimer

 Tabitha Galavan aka Tigress, Gotham

 Tabitha Galavan, sister of Theo Galavan, was originally introduced as being just as ruthless as her brother.
 Sexy and badass, Tabitha was a deadly fighter and master of weapons including whips and knives.
-Her opp opposing Theo as he got more and more out of control and was threatening their niece, Silver St. Cloud, was some of the first glimpses of Tabitha’s humanity.
+Her opposing Theo as he got more and more out of control and was threatening their niece, Silver St. Cloud, was one of the first glimpses of Tabitha’s humanity.
 It was also through her relationships with Barbara Kean and later Butch Gilzean, as well as her mentoring of a young Selina Kyle that provided further nuance for her character.
 In the end, after many seasons of badassery and some decent storylines, Tabitha met her end at the hands of Oswald Cobblepot, avenging his mother, whom she had killed earlier in the series to spite him.

 Tabitha’s demise was not undeserved: she killed Penguin’s mother, an innocent woman, just to emotionally scar her son.
 However, it is unfortunate that the show spend so many seasons fleshing out Tabitha’s character and relationships before Penguin was finally like: gotcha, you didn’t think I forgave and forgot, did you?
 Given how much time was spent humanizing her, Tabitha’s death felt more like a waste and shock value than a natural conclusion.
 Couldn’t there have been a redemption arc for killing Penguin’s mother?
 Unlike other people who were mostly opponents, Lady Cobblepot didn’t have it coming.

 Amanita “Neets” Caplan, Sense8

-It was inevitable that I would love Neets at all, for her actress played Martha Jones, one of the best and most routinely hated and disrespected companions in all of Doctor Who history due to antiblackness and misogynoir.
+It was inevitable that I would love Neets at all, for her actress had played Martha Jones, one of the best and most routinely hated and disrespected companions in all of Doctor Who history due to antiblackness and misogynoir.
 I had been championing Martha for years, even before I finally watched her season on the actual show.
-Once I saw she was a part of this fascinating new series, I knew I would love her, and by golly did I.
+Once I saw she was a part of this fascinating new series, I knew I would love her, and by golly, I did.